OSSOS finds an Exponential Cutoff in the Size Distribution of the Cold Classical Kuiper belt: An exponentially tapered distribution.

 \section{An exponentially tapered $H_r$ distribution.}

-The shape of the cold population $H_r$ distribution presented in Figure~\ref{fig:Cum_H_OSSOS} is inconsistent with two-component power-law\footnote{We use the term power-law to refer to the exponential forms such as $N(<H) \propto 10^{\alpha*H}$, as is common in this literature, as the underlying mass distribution is, in-fact, a power-law form and $H$ is used as a proxy for that quantity and referring to exponentially tapered exponential functions becomes exponentially confusing.} fits.
-Using our de-biased model we imposed various two-component power-laws \citep[see][]{2014ApJ...782..100F} onto our model and compared the resulting orbit and luminosity distributions with our observed sample.
+The shape of the cold population $H_r$ distribution presented in Figure~\ref{fig:Cum_H_OSSOS} is inconsistent with two-component power-law\footnote{We sometime use the term power-law to refer to the exponential forms such as $N(<H) \propto 10^{\alpha H}$ as the underlying mass distribution is, in-fact, a power-law form and $H$ is used as a proxy for that quantity, and referring to exponentially tapered exponential functions becomes exponentially confusing, but does reflect the exponential complexity of reality.} fits.
+Using our de-biased model we imposed various two-component power-laws \citep[see][]{2014ApJ...782..100F} onto our model and compared the resulting orbit and $H_r$ distributions with our observed sample.
 No acceptable models \citep[rejected by AD test statistic at more 99\% confidence, see][ for details of our statistical procedure]{2018FrASS...5...14L} were found.
 Moving to a multi-component power-law could provide a solution, but is difficult to physically motivate.
 The shape is also not consistent with the rolling power-law utilized in \cite{2004AJ....128.1364B}.
 The steep and continuously evolving shape at the bright-end of the $H_r$ distribution is inconsistent with these representations.

 A tapered power-law form appears to be emerging as a preferred functional form for planetesimal mass distributions.
 Disk instability mechanisms, and the streaming instability (SI) process in particular, have recently become highly favored solutions to overcoming various physical barriers in planetesimal formation \citep[e.g.,][]{1972epcf.book.....S,2007Natur.448.1022J,2019PASP..131g2001L} and enable planetesimal formation to proceed more rapidly at lower surface densities, like those in the primordial cold Kuiper belt.
 Independent groups have investigated the initial mass function of planetesimals resulting from the SI \citep{2015SciA....1E0109J,2016ApJ...822...55S,2017A&A...597A..69S,2019ApJ...883..192A,2019ApJ...885...69L,2020A&A...638A..88L,2021MNRAS.500..520R}.
 Due to limitation in the simulated mass resolution, the low-mass end of the mass function that emerges from SI models is not strongly constrained.
 The existing works, however, exhibit similar-shaped mass distributions that a power-law can roughly approximate at the small mass end but require a rather sharp, exponential, cut-off at the large mass end.
 Several functional forms to fit the mass distributions have been proposed.
 We select the exponentially tapered (\citet{2017A&A...597A..69S} or variably tapered, \citet{2019ApJ...885...69L}) power-law form.
 According to Bayes criterion these forms provide better matches to the SI outcomes than simpler, single parameter functions \citep{2017A&A...597A..69S,2019ApJ...885...69L}.